All Collections

 Updated over a week ago

 All Qualio date and time information is stored on our servers in Coordinated Universal Time (UTC). which is the primary time standard that the world uses to regulate clocks and time.
-Time zones are expressed using negative and positive offers from ITC.
+Time zones are expressed using negative and positive offers from UTC.
 How this information is displayed to the end user would depend on that user’s particular time zone, which is reflected in the Account Settings.

 Date/Time Stamping in the Audit Trail